 When waking up from Power-down mode, there is a delay from the wake-up condition occurs until the wake-up becomes effective.
 This allows the clock to restart and become stable after having been stopped.
-The wake-up period is defined by the same CKSEL Fuses that define the reset time-out period, as described in "Clock Sources" on page 25.
+The wake-up period is defined by the same CKSEL Fuses that define the Reset Time-out period, as described in "Clock Sources" on page 26.

-9.6 Power-save Mode
+Power-save Mode

-When the SM2:0 bits are written to 011, the SLEEP instruction makes the MCU enter Power-save mode.
+When the SM2..0 bits are written to 011, the SLEEP instruction makes the MCU enter Powersave mode.
 This mode is identical to Power-down, with one exception:

-If Timer/Counter2 is clocked asynchronously, i.e., the AS2 bit in ASSR is set, Timer/Counter2 will run during sleep.
-The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK, and the Global Interrupt Enable bit in SREG is set.
+If Timer/Counter2 is clocked asynchronously, that is, the AS2 bit in ASSR is set, Timer/Counter2 will run during sleep.
+The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK, and the global interrupt enable bit in SREG is set.

-If the Asynchronous Timer is NOT clocked asynchronously, Power-down mode is recommended instead of Power-save mode because the contents of the registers in the Asynchronous Timer should be considered undefined after wake-up in Power-save mode if AS2 is 0.
+If the asynchronous timer is NOT clocked asynchronously, Power-down mode is recommended instead of Power-save mode because the contents of the registers in the asynchronous timer should be considered undefined after wake-up in Power-save mode if AS2 is 0.

-This sleep mode basically halts all clocks except clk{ASY}, allowing operation only of asynchronous modules, including Timer/Counter2 if clocked asynchronously.
+This sleep mode basically halts all clocks except clkASY, allowing operation only of asynchronous modules, including Timer/Counter 2 if clocked asynchronously.

-9.7 Standby Mode
+Standby Mode

-When the SM2:0 bits are 110 and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Standby mode.
+When the SM2..0 bits are 110 and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Standby mode.
 This mode is identical to Power-down with the exception that the Oscillator is kept running.
-From Standby mode, the device wakes up in six clock cycles.
+From Standby mode, the device wakes up in 6 clock cycles.